 Annual Essay Prize Awards for 2020 - the winners are in!

 Dewey Grantham AwardNamed for the late Professor Dewey Grantham, this award is presented to the best Honors Thesis in the History Department each year since Spring 1997.
 The selected author will receive $500.
 To see all of the past winners click here.

 Henry Lee Swint AwardEach spring, the Department of History awards $250 to the author of the best research paper or essay in any field of history.
 This competition is open only to undergraduate history majors and excludes History honors theses.
-For the 2016 prize the papers must have been completed for a Vanderbilt history course during S2015, F2015, S2016.
+The papers must have been completed for a Vanderbilt history course during the F2019, and S2020 terms.

-Paul K. Conkin AwardEach spring, the Department of History awards $250 to the author of the best paper in U.S. history completed during the previous calendar year.
+Paul K. Conkin AwardEach spring, the Department of History awards $250 to the author of the best paper in U.S. history.
 This competition is open to all undergraduate students but excludes History honors theses.
-For the 2016 prize the papers must have been completed for a Vanderbilt history course during S2015, F2015, S2016.
+The papers must have been completed for a Vanderbilt history course during the F2019, and S2020 terms.

-Samuel T. McSeveney AwardEach spring, the Department of History awards $250 to the author of the best research paper or essay written for a freshman history seminar (History 115F/1111 or another 115F/1111 course taught by a history professor).
-The papers must have been completed for a Vanderbilt History 115F/1111 course during the S2015, F2015, and S2016 terms.
-We would like to acknowledge the generosity of Jeanne Geldson Adams for funding this award over the next five years (2012-2017).
+Samuel T. McSeveney AwardEach spring, the Department of History awards $250 to the author of the best research paper or essay written for a freshman history seminar (History 1111 or another 1111 course taught by a history professor).
+The papers must have been completed for a Vanderbilt History HIST 1111 course during the F2019, and S2020 terms.